 Myrtleford is the gateway to Mt Buffalo National Park, one of the most stunning National Parks in Australia.
 A network of walking tracks lead to waterfalls, lookouts and granite formations.
 Visit Lake Catani for canoeing, fishing or swimming.
 In winter, My Buffalo boasts tobonganning, snow play areas, snow shoe and cross country skiing.
-Abseilling, climbing and caving can also be experienced at Mt Buffalo.
+Abseilling, rock climbing and caving can also be experienced at Mt Buffalo.

 Whether it be cycling, hiking, wine tasting, boating, fishing or even just a picnic, Myrtleford and surrounds is a perfect destination.